GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/README.md

 # Hive To GCS

-Template for reading data from Hive and writing them to a GCS location.
+Template for reading data from Hive and writing to a GCS location.
 It supports reading from hive table.

 ## Arguments